NMZ20/Codestacker-Backend/README.md

 # Codestacker Backend Challenge

 This project is built using Django and uses SQLite Database.
-This django project provides the functionality of uploading PDF files to a cloud object storage, retriving files or their data, searching through the pdf files and deleting a file and all its relative data.
+This django project provides the functionality of uploading PDF files to a cloud object storage, retriving files or their data, searching through the pdf files and deleting a file and all its related data.

 ## Running the application